-During the year a company controlled by trustee, A Sparsis, provided catering services to the Trust totalling £2,046 (2020: £nil).
-No amounts were outstanding at year end (2020: n/a).
-Services provided fall below the £2,500 at cost disclosure requirements.
+During the year a company controlled by trustee, A Sparsis, provided catering services to the Trust totalling £nil (2021: £2,046).
+No amounts were outstanding at year end (2021: nil).
+Services provided fell below the £2,500 at cost disclosure requirements.